 Why Do I Need a Camp Fire Attorney to File a Wrongful Death Claim?

 Wrongful death lawsuits are complex in any situation.
 However, the circumstances of the Camp Fire add unique challenges to filing a wrongful death claim.
-A wildfire attorney who has experience handling wildfire claims and wrongful death lawsuits understands the unique challenges and issues related to these types of wrongful death actions.
+An attorney who has experience handling wildfire claims and wrongful death lawsuits understands the unique challenges and issues related to these types of wrongful death actions.

 If a family member died in the Camp Fire, you are entitled to compensation for your losses.
 However, you must assert your claim by filing a wrongful death action naming the party or parties responsible for the fire.
 PG&E has already been named in several personal injury lawsuits and wrongful death lawsuits related to the Camp Fire.